How to deal with mould, damp and rot

 - Internal and external slow water leaks from dripping pipes or damaged guttering

-- Rising damp - a common term for water or moisture traveling up through the walls or structure of the property from the ground
+- Rising damp - a common term for water or moisture travelling up through the walls or structure of the property from the ground

 - Inadequate ventilation or too much steam in the air – common occurrences are when cooking, drying clothes inside or showering